 For all of you budding UX designers, or for those of you simply interested in finding out exactly what UX is, we’ve put together our list of the 11 very best books on UX design.

-Recommended by our in-house designers Dee and Jeff, and the founders of design agency AJ&Smart, these books not only explore design, but also success, innovation, and life.
-Watch the videos below to find out why they’ve chosen this line-up.
+Recommended by our in-house designers Dee and Jeff, and the founders of award-winning design agency AJ&Smart, these books not only explore design, but also success, innovation, and life.
+Watch the videos below to find out why they’ve chosen this line-up, and select any of the books from the list below to jump straight to it.

 This book is very commonly found on designers’ bookshelves, and for good reason.
 It covers the fundamentals of what design is, why design is important, why some things just feel uncomfortable and others feel delightful to use.
 One of the great examples in the book is the ‘Norman door’ - that awkward moment of pulling a door instead of pushing it, which is usually the result of bad design.
 It’s an all-time classic that was originally published in 1982 and has since undergone many revisions to bring it up-to-date.